bathom14/GravebloomReference/content/002 Races/Soulcast.md

 * You can don only armor with which you have proficiency.
 To don armor, you must incorporate it into your body over the course of 1 hour, during which you must remain in contact with the armor.
 To doff armor, you must spend 1 hour removing it.
 You can rest while donning or doffing armor in this way.
 * While you live, your armor can't be removed from your body against your will.

-**Specialized Design.** You gain onThe skill proficiency and one weapon proficiency of your choice.
+**Specialized Design.** You gain one skill proficiency and one weapon proficiency of your choice.

 **Languages.** You can speak, read, and write Common and one other language of your choice.